jcassee/angular-hypermedia/README.md

     var movie2 = context.get('http://example.com/movie/jaws');

-## GET, PUT, DELETE requests: synchronization
+## GET, PUT, DELETE requests: state synchronization

 Resources are synchronized using GET, PUT and DELETE requests.
 The methods on the resource object are `$get`, `$put` and `$delete` respectively.
-These methods return a promise that is resolved with `resource` when the request completes successfully.
+These methods return a promise that is resolved with the `Resource` when the request completes successfully.

-(Note: the PATCH method is not -- yet? -- supported.)

 **Example:**